Auxospore: Mechanism

 Auxospores can also play a role in sexual reproduction in diatoms, and may be formed after haploid gametes fuse to form a diploid zygote.

 Finally, auxospores can be produced by diatoms to act as dormant stages, sometimes referred to as "resting spores."
-These are used to survive periods of time that are unfavourable to growth, such as winter or while nutrients are depleted.
+These are used to survive periods of time that are unfavourable to growth, such as the low-light period of winter or while nutrients are depleted.

+Structure

+The auxospore is covered by a flexible cell wall called perizonium, which replace the thin zygotic membrane when the auxospore originates from a zygote, and doesn't restrict cell growth.
+A few species don't form a perizonium, and has a wall of scales and imperforate silica instead.
+Usually the auxospore is photosynthetic and depends on light to grow, but with sufficient accumulated storage material before its formation, it can be formed without any further supply of energy.
+After maximal size has been reached, a new diatom with a rigid frustule, a so-called initial cell that is significally larger than its parent cells, is formed inside the auxospore which it eventually breaks free from.